 Grab a rickshaw, rent a kimono, and bask in the tranquility of this sleepy onsen town.
 Shuzenji Onsen is known for its crimson foliage in autumn, when many of the already beautiful local sights get a dust of gold.
 Here you’ll find one of the oldest hot spring baths in Izu, Tokko no Yu (look, don’t touch); a bamboo grove down a narrow path; a vermillion “lovers” bridge; and Shuzenji Temple, which often holds events throughout the year.

 You can take the Odoriko train directly to Shuzenji Station from Tokyo, but the journey is even quicker — around 1 hour 30 minutes — if you grab the Shinkansen from Tokyo Station and change to the Izuhakone Tetsudo-Sunzu Line at Mishima Station.
-A special bus liner for only ¥2,000 operates during the autumn season.
+A special bus liner for ¥2,000 operates during the autumn season.

 24. Jōgasaki Coast

-1 hour 50 minutes from Tokyo Station
+2 hour 40 minutes by train and bus from Tokyo Station

 Jogasaki coast with suspension bridge

-Photo by iStock.com/dar_st
+Walk the jagged Jōgasaki Coast. | Photo by iStock.com/dar_st

 Consider spending more than a day in the Izu Peninsula and see what else it has to offer.